gocodeup/rest-blog/src/main/resources/curriculum/iv-security/19-testing-oauth.md

 ---

+### Of Note: From this point, we will be doing much of our testing

 ## Creating the Access and Refresh Tokens

 In order to authenticate a `User` with our server, the `User` must actually exist and be given a role.